Funding opportunity

 Costs that may be requested from UKRI

-It is strongly expected that each centre supports a minimum of 50 students over 5 cohorts.
+It is strongly expected that each centre supports a minimum of 50 students over five cohorts.
 Smaller cohorts may exceptionally be permitted where a strong rationale can be provided.

-Studentship costs (fees, stipends and appropriate research training support).
+Studentship costs (fees, stipends and appropriate research training support) may be requested.
 It is strongly expected that additional support will be provided from non-UKRI sources to contribute to these costs.
 UKRI funding may be used flexibly but must support students at a minimum of 50% of their studentship costs.
 The Research Training Support Grant (RTSG) covers items such as travel and consumables.

 Centre delivery, coordination (including between a centre and other parties if justified) and management staff costs can be requested.
 Costs associated with student supervision may not be included.